hossain-khan/medium-api-specification/README.md

 # UPDATE - Medium.com API is no longer supported.
 ------
 > Looks like Medium does not support API access anymore.
-The post with info was been taken down - https://blog.medium.com/welcome-to-the-medium-api-3418f956552
+The post with API info has been taken down - https://blog.medium.com/welcome-to-the-medium-api-3418f956552 _(Unlisted)_

 ------